Week 3 Lab: Image Manipulator 3000

 Handler Methods

 Your user interface does not need to match Figure 1 but does need to facilitate all the functionality in an intuitive way.
 Additionally, you must at a minimum have the same five Buttons with the same text as Figure 1.
-If you would like to add keyboard shortcuts to the Buttons, see Mnemonics below.
+If you would like to add keyboard shortcuts to the Buttons, see Accelerators below.
 You must incorporate the following methods into your design:

 .msoe File Format